 OUR STORY

 Project Janszoon is a privately funded trust set up to restore and preserve Abel Tasman’s rich wildlife for all to enjoy.
-It is a team effort involving conservationists, iwi, locals, scientists, tourism operators and volunteers.
-Together we’re making a difference.

-Over its lifetime, Proejct Janszoon’s focus has been to reverse the trend of ecological decline in the park.
-We’re working with iwi – Ngāti Tama, Ngāti Rārua and Te Ātiawa, the Department of Conservation (DOC) and the community-led Abel Tasman Birdsong Trust to put things right.
-Together we’re getting rid of pests and weeds, bringing back native birds and bush, educating young people and inspiring a culture of care for Abel Tasman.
+Over its lifetime, Project Janszoon’s focus has been to reverse the trend of ecological decline in the park.
+We’re working with the Department of Conservation (DOC) and the community-led Abel Tasman Birdsong Trust to remove pests and weeds, bring back native birds and bush, educate young people and inspire a culture of care for Abel Tasman.

 OUR MISSION & GOALS

-Together with our partners, Project Janszoon has set a goal of transforming the ecological prospects of the Abel Tasman National Park.
+Together with our partners, Project Janszoon set a goal of transforming the ecological prospects of the Abel Tasman National Park.

 To ensure the gains are protected for future generations we have signed an agreement with the Government called the Tomorrow Accord.
-This agreement ensures that once agreed restoration outcomes are achieved, Project Janszoon hands responsibility for maintaining those gains to the Department of Conservation. the first target, controlling wilding pines, was achieved in 2021 with DOC taking on responsibility for ensuring the wildings don’t come back.
+This agreement ensures that once agreed restoration outcomes are achieved, Project Janszoon hands responsibility for maintaining those gains to the Department of Conservation.

 • Biodiversity values in the park are no longer threatened by incursions of invasive weed and pest species